-A comparative analysis of culturally variant rural and urban communities in the United States.
-The emphasis is on function, process, value systems and styles of life, rather than on community structure.
-The suburban, or "fringe" development is considered as well as rural-urban relationships.
+A study of contemporary farm and village social organization and of problems arising in the rural framework.
+The suburban, or "fringe", development is considered as well as urban-rural relationships.
 203 is a prerequisite except for those who are working towards a two-year State Limited Certificate.